Dear reader of ADxS.org, please excuse the disruption.

 • The aim is not to completely eliminate all ADHD symptoms **

-• Individual prominent symptoms should be treated as singularly as possible (e.g. impulsivity with very low doses of SSRIs, aggressiveness with low doses of antipsychotics) instead of trying to treat them with ADHD medication, as this would result in too broad an intervention
+• Individual prominent symptoms should be treated as singularly as possible (e.g. impulsivity with very low doses of SSRIs, aggressiveness with low doses of antipsychotics) instead of trying to treat them with ADHD medication, as this would result in too much broad intervention

 2.3.
 Many more small treatment steps